jfrog/docker-compose-demos/nginxproxy/README.md

     docker ps

 ### 2. Setup licenses
+You should set the env variable $art_licenses to the path on the docker host where are located the licenses :

+    export art_licenses=/home/myuser/mylicenses

-Put your HA licenses in $HOME/license/artifactory-H1.lic and $HOME/license/artifactory-H2.lic
+Put your HA licenses in `$art_licenses/artifactory-H1.lic` and `$art_licenses/license/artifactory-H2.lic`

 ### 3. Aliasing the ip machine